Restaurant Style Dragon Chicken

 • Step 3: Cook the vegetables, add the sauce and chicken, warm it all through and serve.

-I’m scared of the sound of that deep-frying!
+Help!
+I’m scared of deep-frying!

 Don’t worry!
 We aren’t really deep frying here anyway, just shallow frying.
 It’s a great kitchen technique to have under your belt and worth learning.